Even before her diagnosis, she knew something was wrong. Her symptoms made it nearly impossible to function from day-to-day.

-Treating Vestibular Disorder
+Treating Vestibular Migraine

 How do you treat a “migraine” that’s not an actual headache?
 The usual suspects—Advil, Excedrin, etc.—don’t work.
-Instead, many doctors prescribe a cocktail of pills intended to help rewire your brain chemistry and potentially stop the migraines from occurring.
+Instead, many doctors prescribe a cocktail of pills intended to help rewire your brain chemistry and potentially stop the migraine attacks from occurring.
 For Kayla, this prescription was a nightmare.
 The pills caused extreme anxiety and she began losing clumps of hair at a time.

 Next, doctors tried a popular Beta Blocker called Atenolol.
-This drug is intended to treat people who experience all types of migraines, but because Kayla has asthma she suffered a severe adverse reaction to it.
+This drug is intended to treat people who experience all types of migraine, but because Kayla has asthma she suffered a severe adverse reaction to it.